expo/expo/docs/pages/versions/v36.0.0/sdk/storereview.md

 ### `StoreReview.hasAction()`

-This returns a boolean that let's you know if the module can preform any action.
+This returns a boolean that let's you know if the module can perform any action.
 This is used for cases where the `app.json` doesn't have the proper fields, and `StoreReview.isAvailableAsync()` returns false.

 #### Example